agersant/crystal/docs/api/script/script_time.md

 # Script:time

-Returns the cumulative time passed to all [update](script_update) calls, in seconds.
+Returns the cumulative time passed to all [Script:update](script_update) calls, in seconds.

 ## Usage